 They also focus on assisting members with US trucking regulations, helping training programs prepare for what’s coming next in the truck driving industry.
 If you’re looking for a school that works hard to meet future industry trends in order to provide the best career opportunities to its graduates, then the CVTA is a great resource!

 While the CVTA is a fantastic source, they don’t list every truck driving school in the nation.
 If you want to find a truck driving school right in your hometown, you can find a comprehensive list on the Department of Motor Vehicles (DMV) website.
 The schools are organized by city, so you can find one that’s local.
-They also include contact information, directions, and a star rating — this way, you can compare schools and choose the one that is best for you.
+They also include contact information, directions, and a star rating — this way, you can compare programs and decide what trucking school is best for you.

 Through the Climb website, you can find truck driving schools who have passed our return-on-investment (ROI) analysis in order to partner with us for student loans.
 Climb is a new kind of student lender, focused education programs that help people reach their goals in a financially responsible way.
 We partner with a number of truck driving schools and offer simple loans with manageable payments to their students.